morian/aio-ld2410/docs/start/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^

-The following example simply sets the maximum detection gate for moving targets to 4 (3 meters) and the maximum detection gate for stopped targets to 6 (4.5 meters).
+The following example simply sets the maximum detection gate for moving targets to 4 (3 meters) and the maximum detection gate for static targets to 6 (4.5 meters).

 It means that detected targets are either close to the sensor and moving, or can be farther away but standing still.